-\textbf{Quantum Circuit Synthesis and State Preparation.} Traditional circuit synthesis relies on algebraic, rule-based, or template-matching approaches for unitary synthesis~\citep{amy2013meet,nam2018automated,smith2023leap,paradis2024synthetiq,Gidney2021,Kissinger2021,Yu2023,Miller2022,nicoli2024physics,tamiya2022stochastic}.
-More recent techniques include gradient-based variational optimization~\citep{khatri2019quantum} and probabilistic decomposition strategies~\citep{BQSKit2021,younis2021qfast}.
+\textbf{Quantum Circuit Synthesis and State Preparation.} Traditional circuit synthesis relies on algebraic, rule-based, or template-matching approaches~\cite{amy2013meet,nam2018automated,paradis2024synthetiq,Gidney2021,Kissinger2021,Miller2022,nicoli2024physics,tamiya2022stochastic,Amy2013}.
+More recent techniques include gradient-based variational optimization~\cite{khatri2019quantum} and probabilistic decomposition strategies~\cite{BQSKit2021,younis2021qfast}.
 These approaches typically assume access to gradients or explicit unitaries, both of which are impractical in near-term settings.
-Our work departs from this paradigm by framing approximate state preparation as a black-box optimization problem over distributional outputs, where gradients are unavailable and non-smoothness dominates.
+Our work departs from this paradigm by explicitly targeting the domain of distribution matching, where gradients are unavailable and non-smoothness dominates, making optimization challenging.

-\textbf{Machine Learning for Quantum Compilation.} There is increasing interest in applying ML to quantum compilation, transpilation, and state preparation~\citep{czarnik2021error,du2021quantum,zlokapa2023deep}.
+\textbf{Machine Learning for Quantum Compilation.} There is increasing interest in applying ML to quantum compilation, transpilation, and general synthesis~\cite{czarnik2021error,zlokapa2023deep}.
 Most existing methods are empirical and heuristic, offering limited theoretical foundations.
-By contrast, our contribution provides the first provable convergence guarantees for approximate state preparation using non-Gaussian surrogates, leveraging ensemble tree models and structured optimization to achieve both scalability and theoretical rigor.
+By contrast, our contribution provides the first provable convergence guarantees for probability distribution matching using non-Gaussian surrogates, leveraging ensemble tree models and structured optimization to achieve both scalability and theoretical rigor.